Seitanas/kvm-vdi/README.md

     cd
     ssh-keygen -t rsa

+copy files from /home/VDI/.ssh to /var/hyper_keys folder.
+Make files in `/var/hyper_keys` readable by webserver.
-copy files from /home/VDI/.ssh to /var/hyper_keys folder. copy rsa.pub file from dashboard /var/hyper_keys folder to each of hypervisors /home/VDI/.ssh/authorized_keys file.
+copy rsa.pub file from dashboard /var/hyper_keys folder to each of hypervisors /home/VDI/.ssh/authorized_keys file.
 To check if everything works, from dashboard server type: